 A secondary color associated with the Heart Chakra is pink.
 Like green, it too is said to have a calming effect on the human body.
 The Moon Dragon Birthing Services website states, "Because it has been found to have a tranquilizing effect on aggressive and violent people, pink is often used in prisons, mental institutions, hospitals, and juvenile and drug centers...
 Pink is also a good color for a bedroom, where it can help evoke feelings of romance."

 Regarded to be even more calming than green and pink is the color blue, the dominant color of the fifth chakra, the Throat Chakra.
-As one might guess, chromotherapists use the color blue to alleviate sore throats and combat throat cancer.
-It is also utilized to treat insomnia and hyperactivity, heal burns, and relieve headaches and migraines, muscle cramps, stomach pains, and even liver disorders.
+Chromotherapists use the color blue to alleviate sore throats and combat throat cancer.
+It is also utilized to treat insomnia and hyperactivity, heal burns, relieve headaches and migraines, soothe muscle cramps, ease stomach pains, and even help with liver disorders.

 Like green, blue is also believed to aid body detoxification.
 Blue has been credited with the ability to lower body temperature, heart rate, and blood pressure.
 According to author Grata Young, "In a study at the New England State Hospital in the U.S., 25 staff members with normal blood pressure were bathed in blue light for half an hour.
 It resulted in universal falls in blood pressure.
 Blood pressure rose when the red light was applied."